 BUT I DON'T HIT MY KIDS.

 I yell sometimes.
 I swear.
 At my weakest, I slam things.
 I say things to them that I probably shouldn't, things that we talk about after the clouds break and the air in our house has stabilized.
-Oh, yes, there was that one time I took a swing at Charlie with a spoon but in my defense, he's over six feet tall and it was Winter Break.
+Oh, yes, there was that one time I took a swing at my eldest with a spoon I'd been stirring mac and cheese with, but in my defense, he's over six feet tall and it was Winter Break.

 I don't hit my kids.